vmware-labs/node-replicated-kernel/doc/src/configuration/CI.md

 ## Do a test-run

-Verify that the bespin tests run (this will take a while, but if it works CI likely will succeed too):
+Verify that the nrk tests run (this will take a while, but if it works CI likely will succeed too):

 ```bash